peteash10/blog.peteashton.com/_posts/2018-05-01-even-more-notes-from-pete.md

 The work hangs 144 lenses in the way of a projection of deep space images, lightly animated by a fan.
 It took bloody ages to make but is quite simple really.
 Like all new work I didn't know if it would be any good until it was finished, and due to a mad-busy week I didn't finish it until 10 minutes before the show opened, so it was quite a relief when it turned out to be quite good indeed.
 Phew!

 Maybe the definition of a good piece of art is when it transcends the sum of its parts.
 This could have just been "a bunch of stuff hanging in front of some space pics" but somehow it became more than that.
-Not unlike how people come out Jenny and my absurdly simple [camera obscura](http://bhamobscura.com) grinning their tit off.
+Not unlike how people come out Jenny and my absurdly simple [camera obscura](http://bhamobscura.com) grinning their tits off.
 Lenses really are powerful things.

 [There's a video of it](https://vimeo.com/267017593), if you can't make it in person.
 And having spent sooo long making the thing I'd love to use it again, should you be running an event that could benefit from a lens array.
 Hit me up.